Technigo/project-business-site/README.md

 # Business Site

+The site includes a hero image header, footer, sign-up form and accordion.
 This business site represents a website of a Gymnastic Artistic Club.
 The Hero image of the header represents the Sport this club offers to everyone and the black background color I chose, represents the dark side of the Gymnastic Artistic Sport,like for example, the psychological and physical problems that athletes encounter along their career.

 ## The problem